Post Joint Replacement Care at Home in SW Fort Worth/Burleson TX

 How long will I need help at home after knee replacement surgery?

 Most patients benefit from in-home support for a minimum of two to four weeks after total knee replacement surgery.
 The first week is typically the most intensive — pain control is being established, the surgical wound requires monitoring, and mobility is most restricted.
 By weeks two through four, most patients are progressing through physical therapy and becoming more independent with daily activities.
-However, patients who live alone, are older, or have comorbidities often benefit from ongoing in-home support for six to eight weeks.
-Your BrightStar Care RN will reassess your care needs at each supervisory visit and adjust the plan as your recovery progresses.
+Patients who live alone, are older, or have comorbidities often benefit from ongoing in-home support for six to eight weeks.
+Your RN care supervisor will reassess your care needs at each supervisory visit and adjust the plan as your recovery progresses.

-After a total knee replacement, you will need a combination of skilled nursing support, personal care assistance, and a safe home environment.
-Specific needs include: help with bathing and dressing, assistance with safe transfers and ambulation, wound dressing changes, medication management, fall hazard removal from your living spaces (rugs, cords, clutter on walkways), a raised toilet seat, a shower chair, and ideally a main-floor bedroom to avoid stairs in the early recovery period.
-Your BrightStar Care RN will conduct a home safety assessment at the start of care to identify any additional modifications needed.
+Aftercare for joint replacement surgery includes a combination of skilled nursing support, personal care assistance, physical therapy coordination, and a safe home environment.
+Specific elements include help with bathing and dressing, assistance with safe transfers and ambulation, surgical wound dressing changes, medication management, fall hazard removal from living spaces, and adaptive equipment such as a raised toilet seat and shower chair.
+An RN-led care team performs a home safety assessment at the start of care to identify any additional modifications needed based on your specific home layout and mobility level.

-Can I stay home alone after knee replacement?
+Can I stay home alone after knee replacement surgery?

-What is the recovery time for a 70-year-old woman's knee replacement?
+What is the recovery time for a 70-year-old after knee replacement?

-A 70-year-old woman in good overall health can generally expect to return to most daily activities within six to twelve weeks after total knee replacement, with full recovery — including maximum improvement in strength and range of motion — taking up to a year.
+A 70-year-old in good overall health can generally expect to return to most daily activities within six to twelve weeks after total knee replacement, with full recovery — including maximum improvement in strength and range of motion — taking up to a year.
 The first six weeks focus on pain management, wound healing, and early physical therapy.
 Weeks six through twelve typically bring significant functional gains.
-Age alone does not determine recovery outcomes — overall health status, compliance with physical therapy, quality of post-surgical home care, and management of any comorbidities are the most influential factors.
+Age alone does not determine recovery outcomes.
+Overall health status, compliance with physical therapy, quality of post-surgical home care, and management of comorbidities are the most influential factors in how well and how quickly a patient recovers.

 Does BrightStar Care of Burleson provide skilled nursing or only personal care after joint replacement?

-Does BrightStar Care accept insurance for post-surgical home care in Burleson?
+What insurance does BrightStar Care accept for post-surgical home care in Burleson?

-Yes.
 We accept long-term care insurance, VA Aid & Attendance, TRICARE, CHAMPVA, VA Community Care Network, and many private pay plans.
 We do not accept Medicare as a payer.
-We will help you verify your coverage during the free in-home assessment process — no contracts are required, and there is no obligation when you call for information.
+Our team will help you verify your coverage during the free in-home assessment process — no contracts are required, and there is no obligation when you call for information.
+If you have UMR, BCBS, Cigna, or another commercial plan, visit our insurance-specific pages for more detail on coverage options: Cigna Home Health Care in SW Fort Worth/Burleson and BCBS Home Health Care in SW Fort Worth/Burleson.

-To learn more about post joint replacement care at home in SW Fort Worth and Burleson, TX, contact BrightStar Care of Burleson at (817) 887-9919.
-For clinical referrals and physician documentation, our fax number is (972) 379-0555.
+To learn more about post joint replacement care at home in SW Fort Worth and Burleson, TX, contact our team at 817.290.9559 or fax us at 972.379.0555.
 We are available 24 hours a day, 7 days a week, and offer a free in-home assessment — no contracts required.

 We serve Hidden Creek, Joshua Farms, Briar Meadow, Summer Creek, Rendon, and all surrounding communities in SW Fort Worth, Burleson, Joshua, Crowley, Everman, Mansfield, Kennedale, and the greater Johnson and Tarrant County area.